kbcMichal/snowflake_build_handbook/README.md

 ## Getting Started

 ### Access Your Keboola Project
-1. Scan the QR code provided and follow the instructions to join your Keboola project environment.
-2. Ensure you have received and accepted the email invitation to access the project, which will be named **Snowflake Build #X**.
+By following the instructions shared at Snowflake Build class you should receive the email invitation to access your project, which will be named **Snowflake Build #X**.

 ---